corda/corda-docs/content/en/docs/cenm/1.3/identity-manager.md

 #### Additional Properties

-Additional database properties can be loaded by including an optional *additionalProperties* config block.
+Additional database properties can be loaded by including an optional *additionalProperties* configuration block.
 In CENM 1.0 these are restricted to HikariCP configuration settings.

 ```guess